 The prior $\nu_{\mathrm{prior}}$ is chosen as the standard Gaussian distribution in $\mathbb{R}^2$.
 The vector field $v$ in \eqref{fm-ode-z} is parameterized as a fully connected feedforward neural network, comprising a total of four layers: an input layer, two hidden layers with $128$ neurons each and \texttt{Tanh} activations, followed by an output layer of size $2$.
-The input consists of the spatial coordinate $x$ in $\mathbb{R}^2$, a time scalar $t$, and the target CV value $z$ (with dimension 1).
-To learn the vector field $v$, the empirical objective $\mathcal{L}^{(N)}(v)$ in \eqref{fm-loss-xi-unbiased-empirical} is minimized using the Adam optimizer for up to 1000 epochs with early stopping (patience of 200), a learning rate of $10^{-3}$, a weight decay of $10^{-4}$, and a batch size of $1000$.
+The input consists of the spatial coordinate $x$ in $\mathbb{R}^2$, a time scalar $t$, and the target CV value $z$ (of dimension 1).
+To learn the vector field $v$, the empirical objective $\mathcal{L}^{(N)}(v)$ in \eqref{fm-loss-xi-unbiased-empirical} was minimized using the Adam optimizer for up to 1000 epochs with early stopping (patience of 200 epochs), a learning rate of $10^{-3}$, a weight decay of $10^{-4}$, and a batch size of $1000$.
 For other parameters, their default values in \texttt{PyTorch} were used.

-Next, we evaluate the performance of the learned model for generating states conditioned on the value $z$.
+Next, we evaluate the performance of the learned model for generating states conditioned on the value $z$ of the map $\xi$.
 To this end, we choose the values of $z$ uniformly within an extended range around the values visited in the dataset (with a 5\% margin), and for each chosen value of $z$, $1000$ new states are generated by integrating the ODE \eqref{fm-ode-z} using the \texttt{torchdiffeq} library \cite{chen2018neural} (4th-order Runge-Kutta scheme) up to $t=1$ with $1000$ time steps, starting from the standard Gaussian prior at $t=0$.
 Based on the generated states, we estimate the mean value of $\xi$, the mean deviation of $\xi$ from the target CV value $z$, defined as

 where $(X^{(i)})_{1\le i \le N}$ are the generated samples, as well as the proportion of states with $x_1\ge 0$, which are shown in Figures~\ref{fig:2d-result-a},~\ref{fig:2d-result-b}, and~\ref{fig:2d-result-c}, respectively.
-The results in Figure~\ref{fig:2d_all} demonstrate that the proposed model performs consistently well across all evaluation metrics in the two-dimensional case.
-The generated CV values closely match the intended targets, the deviation remains low across the entire range of values, and the model accurately learns the conditional distribution.
+The results in Figure~\ref{fig:2d_all} demonstrate that the trained model performs consistently well across all evaluation metrics.
+Namely, the generated CV values closely match the intended targets, the deviation remains low across the entire range of values, and the model accurately learns the conditional distribution.